Program of Studies 2025-2026 » CTE - Carpentry

 CARPENTRY is a competency-based Career & Technical Education program offered at Milford High School & Applied Technology Center.
-To earn “completer” status in this program, students must pass Carpentry 1, 2, and 3 with a grade of “C” or better.
+To earn “completer” status in this program, students must pass Carpentry I and II with a grade of “C” or better.
 Students are eligible to earn Industry recognized Certificates or Credentials by passing the Third-Party assessments administered to program completers.

-Prerequisite: Completion of Carpentry 1 with a grade of “C+” or better.
+Prerequisite: Completion of Carpentry 1 with a grade of “C+” or better and instructor approval.

 Articulation Agreement: successful completion of 2 course sequence results in college credits at Keene State College (may only be used at KSC).